 Protecting Your Computer From Physical and Systemic Damage

 The life span of a computer often depends on how it’s maintained.
 Unfortunately, many users are not diligent in the care of their devices.
-In fact, users often ignore warning signs of breakdowns to come and simple computer care best practices can increase the longevity of the machine and avoid costly computer repairs:
+In fact, users often ignore warning signs of breakdowns to come and simple computer care best practices can increase the longevity of the machine and avoid costly computer repairs.
+Here are some ways of protecting your computer:

 - Cleaning and Dusting – Over time, accumulated dust, dirt, pet hair and the like will slow the cooling fans on your computers and eventually cause more severe problems to arise.
 For example, dirt and crumbs into your keyboard will cause the keys to malfunction and internal dust and debris can lead to internal electrical shorts.
 Also, it is not wise to leave a computer on the floor because it is easier for more dirt to get in.